planet-espresso/pyLateMon/README.md

 In case of using the ENV option you are just able to monitor **ONE** target for more targets please use the configuration file.

 Also some influx connection options are just configurable via config file but normally they are not needed.

+Per default the python influx connector will cache all replies and sends them bundled every 30 seconds to the Influx DB.

+The container will be build at 1st start.

+You can find everything under *./Docker_Build/* and in the python program itself [latency_monitor.py](./Docker_Build/latency_monitor.py)

 ## Requirements